rizkilaks/mileapp/README.md

 Before feeding the data into the machine learning model, a preprocessing step called label encoding is performed.
 Label encoding is used to convert categorical variables into unique numerical representations, enabling the model to process them effectively.

-The following fields with object data types underwent the label encoding process: cod_received, worker, id, branch_destination, status_label, receiver_city, detail_status_label, branch_origin, and completion_time_group.
+The following fields (furthermore will be referred as variables) with object data types underwent the label encoding process: cod_received, worker, id, branch_destination, status_label, receiver_city, detail_status_label, branch_origin, and completion_time_group.

 After underwent such process, the fields are transformed into numerical representations, as shown below: